Bloodspawns/plugin-releases-1/README.md

     - Zulrah (A partial rework to fix the non ideal solutions, also some bug fixes and some QoL changes)
     - KPH (Needs to be reworked, and needs more features.
 Will be a big project and will take time)
     - Spawn Predictor (A lot of stuff needs to be fixed)
-    - Custom Swapper (More features, also needs a bug fix)
     - Lizardmen Shaman (Fix the tick counter on the minions)

 </td>